Classical & Early Christian Studies

 GREK 426 Advanced Readings in Greek Philosophy and Rhetoric: An advanced study in Greek of selections from Plato, Aristotle, and contemporary rhetoricians.
 The readings illustrate key concepts of Greek philosophy and the use of classical rhetoric in argumentation and dialectic.

-GREK 490-99 Special Topics in Greek Language and Literature: May include topics like the Septuagint, Thucydides, Plutarch, the Pauline Epistles, Byzantine authorstudy in Greek language and literature.
+GREK 490-99 Special Topics in Greek Language and Literature: May include topics like the Septuagint, Thucydides, Plutarch, the Pauline Epistles, Byzantine authors, or other special study in Greek language and literature.

 HEBR 301-302 Introductory Biblical Hebrew A combination of the classical and inductive approaches to learning the language of the Old Testament will be used.
-Students will be familiarized with the Hebrew alphabet, pointing system, and grammar while working with the Biblia Hebraica Stuttgartensia text of Genesis during the first semester.
-The second semester will develop greater proficiency in reading the Hebrew Scriptures.
+Students will be familiarized with the Hebrew alphabet, pointing system, and grammar.
+The second semester will develop greater proficiency in reading the Old Testament in Hebrew.
 Prerequisite: LATN 202 or GREK 202.

 CECS/HIST 309 History of Ancient Greece: This course examines ancient Greek civilization from the Bronze Age to the Hellenistic period with special interest in the Heroic Age of Homer, the Persian and Peloponnesian Wars, Periclean Athens, and the establishment of Hellenistic order.
 This course is built around reading and discussing primary texts by writers like Hesiod, Homer, Aeschylus, Thucydides, Isocrates, Aristotle, Xenophon, Polybius, or Philo.
 The course culminates with study of the Hellenistic influence on the Greek Fathers of the Church.